bvaughn/redux-search/README.md

 )(createStore)
 ```

-#### Custom word boundaries (tokenization) and case-sensitivity
+#### Custom word boundaries (tokenization), case-sensitivity and partial token matching

-You can also pass parameters to the SearchApi constructor that customize the way the
+You can also pass parameters to the SearchApi constructor that customize the
-search splits up the text into words (tokenizes) and change the search from the default
+way the search splits up the text into words (tokenizes), change the search
-case-insensitive to case-sensitive:
+from the default case-insensitive to case-sensitive and/or enable matching on
+any search token (changing the search filtering from AND to OR):

 ```js
 import { reduxSearch, SearchApi } from 'redux-search'